 The Wildernest Nature Resort offers enticing monsoon season specials, and it’s an incredible place to stay right among nature.
 Cottages start from 5,500 rupees per night for a double, including all meals, tax, and activities such as nature walks, eco tours and trekking.
 This is almost 50% less than peak season rates.
 You'll also find very enticing monsoon rates at most luxury hotels in Goa.

-- You may also be tempted by these 10 Hotel Villas in Goa, 10 Glorious Goa Homestays, and 14 Inexpensive Places to Stay in Goa.
+- You may also be tempted by these villa hotels in Goa, homestays in Goa, and inexpensive places to stay in Goa.

 - Inland, along the backwaters of Goa's hinterland in Aldona, Olaulim Backyards is lush during the monsoon season.